-Singing by in-person congregants remains prohibited.
 Recorded music offered by our Minister of Music, Richard Lloyd, and the St. James choir, will be played during the Sunday services for both those onsite and on Zoom.
-Silent meditation of the words during hymns is suggested.

-Lectors can read the Word and prayers either from home using their own Zoom microphone, or at the church lectern while masked.
+Lectors can read the Word and prayers either from home using their own Zoom microphone, or at the church lectern.
 Full participation in worship is available for all.

 The offering plate will not be passed.
 Offerings given electronically through tithe.ly, or by mailed check are encouraged.

 The Peace will be shared, in place, with a bow, wave, nod or similar; no physical contact outside households.
-Those in the church building will receive the Eucharist.
+Those in the church building may receive the Eucharist.
 The Presider distributes the consecrated hosts.
 For those waiting wanting both bread and wine, the Presider will intinct (dip) the host into the chalice.

 Eucharist “to go” (distributing bread without participation in a community Eucharist) and “Virtual Communion” (such as a minister “blessing” bread and wine through a phone or internet connection) are prohibited by the Diocese.

 The sending out of the community

 At dismissal, every will leave in an orderly fashion through the main doors, keeping physical distance between households.
-There is no in-person Coffee Hour, or in-person social gathering of the community.
+During the summer, lemonade will be offered on the front lawn, weather permitting.

 Only staff, essential volunteers and groups that have a Covenant of Building Use with the wardens and vestry—such as the St. James’ Day School—are permitted in the parish hall wing.
 Per Diocesan guidelines, vestry meetings, church committees, and formation groups continue to meet by Zoom or similar means for now.